TempSpas/succinct-for-colloquy/README.md

 4. Drag "Succinct.colloquyStyle" there.
 5. Type ```/reload styles``` into Colloquy.
 (If this fails, restart Colloquy).

-Variants of Succinct will now be selectable themes in the Styles dropdown menu.
+Variants of Succinct will now be selectable themes in the Styles dropdown menu or in the preferences.

 Editing Instructions:
 ---------------------